ILSCeV/Lara/README.md

 * Updated Laravel to 5.2 version.
 All systems nominal, keep flying!
 * Put together a simple structure for ScheduleEntryByID views
 * Added correct password handling for both week and event views
+* Restored event editing, but more work is needed (refactoring/optimisation)

 ## Contributing